List of incarnations of Spider-Man: In other media

 Ai Apaec appears as a playable character in Spider-Man Unlimited.

 Otto Octavius

 Otto Octavius swapped bodies with Peter Parker during the Dying Wish storyline, with Peter dying in his body.
 Possessing Peter's body and memories, Otto aims to become a superior replacement to him as the Superior Spider-Man, but is eventually forced to sacrifice himself to restore his host when he inadvertently allows the Goblin King to take control of New York City.

 Miles Morales

-Miles Morales, a half Puerto Rican and half Black teenager from the Ultimate Marvel universe (Earth-1610), has an origin almost identical to Peter Parker, but possesses the additional ability to generate electricity and become invisible.
+Miles Morales, a half Puerto Rican and half Black teenager from the Ultimate Marvel universe (Earth-1610), has an origin almost identical to Peter Parker.
+In addition to Spider-Man's standard abilities, Miles is able to generate electricity and become invisible.
 After he and his family are transported to the mainstream 616 universe during Secret Wars, Miles continues fighting crime as Spider-Man.

 Kurt Wagner

 Nightcrawler (Kurt Wagner) was loaned a spare Spider-Man suit while on the run from Orchis.
 He later becomes the Uncanny Spider-Man ("Spinnenmann"/"Creepy Crawler") to atone for his actions under Orchis' control.